Asian Food, Culture, and Tradition

 Asian food uses a wide range of cooking methods that enhance flavor and texture.

-Stir frying uses high heat and quick movement to preserve freshness.
+Stir-frying uses high heat and quick movement to preserve freshness.

-Steaming keeps food light moist and nutritious.
+Steaming keeps food light, moist,t and nutritious.

 Slow cooking develops deep flavors in curries and broths.